 - Epinephrine is the mainstay of anaphylaxis in allergic reaction treatment.
 Epinephrine is particularly important in cases of any airway edema, hypotension, or when multiple body systems are involved.
-Advanced age is not a contraindication to epinephrine. - If allergic reaction: - P If < 15 kg, EpiPen Jr - P If $\geq$ 15 kg and $\leq$ 30 kg, Adult EpiPen - If ≥ 30 kg, give both Adult EpiPen and EpiPen Jr - If applicable, apply ice pack. - • If symptoms persist, may repeat in 5 minutes.
+Advanced age is not a contraindication to epinephrine. - If allergic reaction: - P If < 15 kg, EpiPen Jr - P If $\geq$ 15 kg and $\leq$ 30 kg, Adult EpiPen - $A \ge 30 \text{ kg, give both Adult EpiPen and EpiPen Jr}$ - If symptoms persist, may repeat in 5 minutes. - If applicable, apply ice pack.